masumsoft/express-cassandra/README.md

 });
 ```

-Please note that counter columns has special limitations, to know more about the counter column usage, see the <a href="https://docs.datastax.com/en/cql/3.3/cql/cql_using/useCountersConcept.html">cassandra counter docs</a>.
+Please note that counter columns has special limitations, to know more about the counter column usage, see the [cassandra counter docs](https://docs.datastax.com/en/cql/3.3/cql/cql_using/useCountersConcept.html).

 ### Support for Composite Data Types